harveybc/don/README.md

 ﻿![SINGULARITY](/logo.png)
 ## Decentralized Architecture for Evolutionary Computation

-<b>Singularity</b> is a blockchain-based decentralized network for optimization of mathematical model parameters using <a href="https://en.wikipedia.org/wiki/Evolutionary_computation">Evolutionary Computation</a> algorithms, allowing the use of the computational power of several computers to perform optimization and the use of the pre-optimized models from external applications by connecting to the Webtorrent network where optimization payloads are shared.
+<b>Singularity</b> is a blockchain-based decentralized network for optimization of mathematical model parameters using <a href="https://en.wikipedia.org/wiki/Evolutionary_computation">Evolutionary Computation</a> algorithms, allowing the use of the computational power of several computers to perform off-line or on-line (real-time) optimization and the use of the pre-optimized models from external applications by connecting to the Webtorrent network where optimization payloads are shared.

 ## Optimization Framework